javadalmasi/Thumbs/README.md

 For full WebP and AVIF encoding support, external tools would need to be integrated.

 #### Demos
-You can test the following endpoints with any YouTube video ID:
+You can test the following endpoints with any encoded ID:

 1. **Basic thumbnail:** `http://localhost:8080/vi/{encodedId}`
 2. **Alibaba-style resize:** `http://localhost:8080/vi/{encodedId}?x-oss-process=image/resize,w_800,h_600`